karan301/blog/_posts/2019-09-26-Tesla-Shortcuts.md

 [^2]:	Check out [Apple’s Shortcuts User Guide](https://support.apple.com/guide/shortcuts/welcome/ios) if you’re not sure what those are.

-[^3]:	You can also enter your password in yourself but you’ll rightfully be shamed for doing so.
-You should really be using a password manager, like iCloud Keychain.

-[^4]:	There literally one added nicety: It looks up your preferred temperature from your preferences file, so that the menu is dynamic.
+[^3]:	There's literally one added nicety: It looks up your preferred temperature from your preferences file, so that the menu is dynamic.

-[^5]:	You can enter this number directly from the Shortcuts widget which is pretty neat.

-[^6]:	From the Shortcuts app, tap the (...) button beside the shortcut name to bring it up in the editor.
-From the editor, tap the (...) on top and enable “Show in Widget”.

-[^7]:	Pro-tip: If you’re working on an iPad with a keyboard attached, you can use Cmd+Space to enter Spotlight search, type in the name of one of the shortcuts (e.g. ‘Set Climate’), and then tap on it to run it.
+[^4]:	Pro-tip: If you’re working on an iPad with a keyboard attached, you can use ⌘space (Cmd-space) to enter Spotlight search, type in the name of one of the shortcuts (e.g. "Get Car Battery"), and then hit return run it.

-[^8]:	You have to have run a shortcut (either user-created or from the Gallery) once before, and then head to `Settings > Shortcuts` to enable an “Allow Untrusted Shortcuts” toggle.
+[^5]:	You have to have run a shortcut (either user-created or from the Gallery) once before, and then head to `Settings > Shortcuts` to enable an “Allow Untrusted Shortcuts” toggle.
 Remember: These security measures exist for a reason.
 Please inspect and carefully vet all shortcuts downloaded outside the Gallery before running them on devices with personal information.